taylormck/simpleOBJViewer/README.txt

 //---------------------------RENDERING OPTIONS !!----------------------------//
-Added a few displaying options c - enables the toon outline l - uses a light source fixed to the world (default is fixed to camera) b - shows a bounding box a - shows the axis n - shows the normals f - uses flat shading (default is smooth) debug - prints debug statements, for development purposes
+Added a few displaying options c - switches the toon outline l - uses a light source fixed to the world (default is fixed to camera) b - shows a bounding box a - shows the axis n - shows the normals f - uses flat shading (default is smooth) r - resets to original view (runtime only) debug - prints debug statements, for development purposes

 Note that the arguments must be separate and must have the '-' flag in front